bpfree/gom_cable_analysis/README.md

 #### Known limitations and issues
 Currently R cannot open raster files from a geodatabase.
 Thus, the vessel traffic count data had to be opened in Esri software and then use the study area to mask the count data within that area.

-Similarly, The KML data from [NDBC](ttps://www.ndbc.noaa.gov/obs.shtml), as of October 27 2022, can only be downloaded as a KML file.
-To open the data within R, they were first converted to a shapefile (or usable format) in Esri software.
+Similarly, the KML data from [NDBC](https://www.ndbc.noaa.gov/), as of October 27 2022, can only be downloaded as a KML file.
+To open the data, available through the public link on the website, within R, convert them to a shapefile (or usable format) in Esri software.
+Alternatively, use [this link](https://www.ndbc.noaa.gov/kml/marineobs_as_kml.php?sort=pgm) to download the KML data with the spatial data--it contains 9 separate layers.

 A [specialized tool](https://marinecadastre.gov/ais/) designed for ArcGIS Pro is required to convert the AIS track data into comparable transit count data.
 As denoted on the tool page, a user will require ArcGIS Pro 1.2.x+ with the spatial analyst license.
 Make sure the vessel data are as a point type and have fields for date-time and an unique identifier.